Skip To Main Content

 1. Ranked by birth date.
 Oldest students have preference for placement.

-2. Once ordered by birth date, we place students into classes using their class preference until classes are full.
+2. Once ordered by birth date, students are placed into classes using their class preference until classes are full.

-3. Students who are not placed into a class because of limited available space, will be notified and placed on the waitlist in order of age.
+3. Students who are not placed into a class because of limited available space, will be notified and placed on the waitlist, again, ordered by age.

-4. Students failing to pay for the class by the deadline will be removed and students on the waitlist will be offered a seat in the class-ranked by birth date.
+4. Students failing to pay for the class by the deadline will be removed.
+Students (ordered by age) on the waitlist will be offered a seat in the class (ordered by birth date).

 Requirements for class once a seat is offered into a current session: